JLU-WangXu/Cellpose-easy/README.md

-# Cellpose-easy

-以下是基于你的代码的 README 文件示例：
+# Cellpose-easy：Cell Segmentation and Analysis with Cellpose

 ---

-# Cell Segmentation and Analysis with Cellpose

 This project uses Cellpose and scikit-image to segment and analyze cells in an image, specifically calculating the cell count and areas while excluding edge cells.